 Ideal for food and sanitary handling applications, an endless belt construction offers a smooth seam that eliminates the risk of bacteria growth.
 The smooth seam also reduces wear on your conveyor system, creating longer-lasting belts and ultimately lowering downtime caused by belt replacement.
 At Sparks Belting we can customize a truly endless belt solution for any of your conveying needs.

 Finger splicing eliminates the need for a mechanical fastener reducing noise, eliminating catch points and product build-up, and allowing for a clean, hygienic belt.

 In tougher applications, a standard finger splice could "pop" apart if too much pressure builds at the finger point.
 For these applications, SFL Splices are recommended due to their ability to reduce pressure on the individual finger points thus eliminating "finger popping" that causes catching on product.

 Step Splices offer a gradual and smooth transition over pulleys increasing splice life and reducing the chance of a splice cracking or opening up.
 In the woodworking industry, step splices are common as they eliminate bumps in belts that cause flaws when sanding.

 Belt Splicing Capabilities for Endless Construction

-For Finger Splices, plies are split or separated, fingers are cut and matched, and lap areas fused or thermo-welded together.
+For Finger Splices, plies are split or separated, fingers are cut and matched, and lap areas are fused or thermo-welded together.
 This result is a tight, strong flexible endless splice belt.

 Used on 2-ply and 3-ply Ultra-Line Belts, the SFL Splice combines the strength of the conventional Step Splices and the flexibility of the Finger Splice to create a strong, flexible endless belt.

-Opposing steps are fabricated in each end of the belt so they match up perfectly prior to bonding together.
+Opposing steps are fabricated at each end of the belt so they match up perfectly prior to bonding together.
 Preparing the steps on a bias provides an increased surface area of the splice which results in greater adhesion and a stronger seam.